codurance/site/_posts/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm.md

 Tetris is... well known... but the rules I use are worth formalising as they are not a perfect representation of the gameplay.

-#### Play Area

-The play area in tetris is 10x20\.
+- **Play Area**: The play area in tetris is 10x20\.
 There are 2 blocks above the top row so that the pieces are never out of view.

-#### Tetrominos

-"Tetromino" is the name for the blocks that fall from the top.
+- **Tetrominos**: "Tetromino" is the name for the blocks that fall from the top.
 Each tetromino is a configuration of 4 blocks.
 They come in 7 varieties (I, J, L, T, S, Z, O) corresponding to their shape.

-#### Well

-The well is the fixed blocks in the game.
+- **Well**: The well is the fixed blocks in the game.
 A tetromino is fixed to the well when it lands on the bottom of the play area or another tetromino.

-#### Pacing

-Every frame, the current tetromino drops down by one block due to "gravity".
+- **Pacing**: Every frame, the current tetromino drops down by one block due to "gravity".

-#### Controlling the tetromino

-The network has the opportunity to make one move per frame.
+- **Controls**: The network has the opportunity to make one move per frame.
 This is done in addition to the gravity drop.
 The following 7 moves are legal:

-*   move left
+  - move left
-*   move right
+  - move right
-*   rotate clockwise
+  - rotate clockwise
-*   rotate counter-clockwise
+  - rotate counter-clockwise
-*   drop by one
+  - drop by one
-*   drop to bottom
+  - drop to bottom
-*   no action
+  - no action

-#### Scoring

-Points are scored when a line is cleared.
+- **Scoring**: Points are scored when a line is cleared.
 If multiple lines are cleared at once, the reward is greater.

-1 line -> 10,000 points
+  - 1 line -> 10,000 points

-2 lines -> 30,000 points
+  - 2 lines -> 30,000 points

-3 lines -> 50,000 points
+  - 3 lines -> 50,000 points

-4 lines -> 80,000 points
+  - 4 lines -> 80,000 points

 ## Methodology